otomatikmuhendis/aclockworkengineer/_posts/2024-09-20-azure-bicep-what-if.md

   - IaC
 ---

-# What If
+## What If

 Life is full of regrets.
 We sometimes wish we had made different decisions.
 However, when you use Bicep as your ARM template language, you don’t need to worry about your actions.
-You can simply ask Azure CLI for the changes, even before you apply them.
+You can simply ask Azure CLI/PowerShell for the changes, even before you apply them.

 - Will I break something?
 - How will this deployment affect existing resources?